Learning how to potty train a toddler can be challenging. Take out the guesswork with these easy potty training tips and methods to follow.

 But the minute I took the poster down, he began to use the potty once more.
 So, what are a few ways you can provide support and encouragement?

 - Focus on progress, not perfection.
-We assume that potty training success means an accident-free potty experience.
+We assume that potty training success means accident-free potty behavior.
 But many steps had to be taken for that “success” to happen, steps that need to be recognized.
-So, acknowledge your toddler not just for peeing and pooping in the potty, but for the progress he makes.
+So, acknowledge him not just for peeing and pooping in the potty, but for the progress he makes.
 Maybe he told you he needed to go or at least tried to sit on the potty.
 These steps in the right direction are worth your attention, too.

 - Let him “overhear” your praise.
 Mention his progress to someone else, loud enough that he can hear.
 You might say to your partner, “Oh, guess what?
-He peed in the potty three times today!
-And he even washed his hands without me asking.”
+He peed in the potty chair three times today!
+And he even washed his hands with soap without me asking.”

 - Expect accidents.
-Accidents are inevitable, in the beginning and after it seems like your toddler should’ve gotten potty training down by now.
+Accidents are inevitable, in the beginning and after it seems like he should’ve gotten potty training down by now.
 They’re going to happen more with poop than with pee.
-Stay calm by “factoring in” accidents from the get-go, knowing that they’re part of the process.
+Have patience by “factoring in” accidents from the get-go, knowing that they’re part of the process.

 - Focus on staying calm.
-Getting upset—whether about accidents or your toddler’s refusal—can lead to regression, shame, and confusion.
+Getting upset—whether about accidents or his refusal—can lead to regression, shame, and confusion.
 Instead, respond with a matter-of-fact demeanor, or at least stay neutral.
 Yup, even when he’s been having accidents galore or you feel pressured to get him potty trained.
-Staying calm sets the tone and makes your toddler more likely to take to potty training.
+Staying calm sets the tone and makes him more likely to take to potty training.

-Think of potty training as a combination of two things: your toddler’s willingness, and your support.
+Think of potty training as a combination of two things: his willingness, and your support.
 When he’s eager to potty train, you can then provide the resources and environment to help him succeed and do his best.